 For many years, backpacks have been a great part of nearly every person’s life. — from the days of being a kid headed off to school to adulthood, college, and work.
-Seeing as the item has been a staple for so long, it is easy to overlook the minute details surrounding the backpack industry’s ethical and environmentally inclined aspects.
-Regular non-sustainable backpacks are traditionally made from non-biodegradable and hazardous materials such as polyester and plastic fibers.
+The item has been a staple for so long, so it is easy to overlook the minute details surrounding the backpack industry’s ethical and environmentally inclined aspects.
+Regular non-sustainable backpacks are traditionally made from non-biodegradable and hazardous materials such as polyester and plastic fibres.

 On the other hand, Eco-friendly backpacks are made of recycled materials or, sometimes, easily sustainable materials.
 This way, they do not contribute to the pollution of the environment.
-They also tend to be a lot more durable than the non-sustainable fast-fashion backpacks out there.
+They also tend to be much more durable than the non-sustainable fast-fashion backpacks.

-Aside from fulfilling our academic, sporting-related, and office needs, backpacks make great companions for many other activities in between.
-This great burden of functionality means that they have to be as resilient and reliable as they can be.
-There is a wide range of eco-friendly materials that can be used to make backpacks and several other kinds of bags.
+Aside from fulfilling our academic, sporting-related, and office needs, backpacks are great companions for many other activities.
+This great burden of functionality means they have to be as resilient and reliable as possible.
+A wide range of eco-friendly materials can be used to make backpacks and several other kinds of bags.
 These include recycled materials such as recycled plastics, recycled leather, cotton materials, and canvas fabrics.

-Many people might be inclined to think that sustainable environment-friendly backpacks may not be as desirable as non-environment-friendly products.
-This is not the case, as there are tons of prominent backpack designers and brands who are just as conscious of the environment as you are!
+Many people might think sustainable, environment-friendly backpacks may not be as desirable as non-environment-friendly products.
+This is not the case, as many prominent backpack designers and brands are just as conscious of the environment as you are!

 Bellroy is a classic example of a brand that uses recycled plastic bottles to make backpacks.
 Let’s have a look at the video below:

-Eco-friendly backpacks can be as fun and varied as you can imagine, coming in different sizes, shapes, colors, and designs.
-Some popular eco-friendly backpack brands include Terra Thread, with backpacks made with 100% organic and Fairtrade cotton.
-Ecogear’s Mohave Tui II backpacks are also made of Repreve recycled fiber Looptworks’ 100% upcycled backpacks.
-Solo New York, Fjällräven, Apple Park, United by Blue, and Baggu are also great eco-friendly backpack brands.
+Eco-friendly backpacks can be as fun and varied as you imagine, coming in different sizes, shapes, colours, and designs.
+Some popular eco-friendly backpack brands include Terra Thread, with 100% organic and Fairtrade cotton backpacks.
+Ecogear’s Mohave Tui II backpacks are also made of Repreve recycled fibre Looptworks’ 100% upcycled backpacks.
+Solo New York, Fjällräven, Apple Park, United by Blue, and Baggu are great eco-friendly backpack brands.

-Backpacks that are sustainable and eco-friendly are typically made from recycled materials and certified organic materials and are produced through processes that conserve rather than deplete energy and natural resources.
-There is plenty to be enjoyed when making the decision to forgo non-sustainable backpack options and pick the more environment-friendly options.
+Backpacks that are sustainable and eco-friendly are typically made from recycled and certified organic materials and are produced through processes that conserve rather than deplete energy and natural resources.
+There is plenty to be enjoyed when deciding to forgo non-sustainable backpack options and pick the more environment-friendly alternatives.
 Saving the planet does start with seemingly small but powerful decisions like this.